Group Participation Policy and Guidelines

 - Individual nursing staff, organizational members, presenters, etc.

-- Notify the repository staff with any questions and/or your decision to participate so that they may anticipate an increase in submissions.
+- Notify the repository staff with any questions and/or your decision to participate so that they may offer question and answer sessions, training, and anticipate an increase in submissions.

 - Send submitting staff/students/employees the link to the repository's author policies and guidelines page: https://www.nursingrepository.org/author_info/.